luttje/gmod-voice-chat-recorder/README.md

 4. Run `npm install` in the repository directory.

-5. Run `node .` in the repository directory.
+5. Run `npm run start` in the repository directory.

 6. Install `gm_8bit` by: